Great Synagogue (Copenhagen): 1985

 On 22 July 1985, the synagogue was struck by a bomb placed by Palestinian terrorists.
 While no people were injured in the attack on the synagogue, a second bomb placed by the same group destroyed the Copenhagen offices of the American Northwest Orient Airlines, killing one person and injuring 26.
 4 individuals with links to Palestinian nationalist organizations, including Mohammed Abu Talb, were later convicted for these and several other terrorist attacks.

 2015

 A shooting occurred outside the synagogue on 15 February 2015, killing a Jewish community member, who had been providing security, and wounding two Danish Security and Intelligence Service police officers who were shot in the arms and legs.
-The shooting occurred a few hours after another shooting at a Denmark café.
+The shooting occurred a few hours after another shooting at a café in Østerbro.
 Swedish artist Lars Vilks is believed to be the main target of the café shooting.
 At the time of the shooting, a discussion was being held about cartoon portrayals of the Islamic prophet Muhammad.
 Vilks has received death threats in the past for his cartoon portrayals of the prophet.